wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/what_is_the_performance_impact_of_analytics.md

 {{< img src="img/faq/do-not-track-usage-scenario/dashboard_apis_measured.png" alt="apis measured in Tyk Dashboard" width="864">}}

-100,000 requests were sent to each API and the total number of requests per second was measured.
+100,000 requests were sent to each API and the rate at which Tyk was able to handle those requests (number of requests per second) was measured.
 The results for the *tracked* API are displayed in the left pane terminal window; with the right pane showing the results for the *untracked* API.

 {{< img src="img/faq/do-not-track-usage-scenario/do_not_track_performance_impact.png" alt="measuring do_not_track API performance impact" >}}